Interim Associate Dean of Research, College of Computing and Informatics

 - Leveraging Community for Security and Privacy: Exploring how to utilize decisions and oversight from a community of users to aid in security and privacy decision making.

 - Interactive Static Analysis: Exploring tools within the IDE for improving the awareness, knowledge, and practice of secure programming among developers.

 - Secure Programming Education in the IDE: Providing educational support for students to learn how to recognize and prevent security vulnerabilities in their code.

 - Usable Security and Privacy Body of Knowledge: Creating a framework of topics and learning objectives to organize the usable security and privacy discipline, along with online educational resources for students and faculty.

 - Improving Privacy on Social Network Sites: Investigating how people are sharing and protecting their information on social network sites and mobile platforms, and proposing new interfaces and privacy mechanisms to improve privacy management.

-See my CV or Google Scholar profile for a complete list of publications.
+See my Google Scholar profile for a complete list of publications.